7 DIY Holiday Wreaths

 We covered a foam wreath with a mix of powder blue satin and grosgrain ribbons.
 First, glue wide ribbon around the interior and exterior edges of the wreath form.
 Then cut three to four rolls of ribbon into 9-inch strips with pinking shears.
 Fold each ribbon piece into thirds and attach with fern pins.
 Pin coordinating ball ornaments on top.
 It's a blue Christmas you'll embrace!

 Resources: Ribbons Double-faced satin.
 Midori. midoriribbon.com

-For a wreath that lasts Thanksgiving through Christmas, try this brown and gold arrangement.
+For a wreath that lasts from fall through Christmas, try this brown and gold arrangement.

 Wire dried artichokes, lotus pods and pinecones to the bottom of a grapevine wreath.
 Tuck brown- and gold-tinted magnolia leaves (from a crafts store) between twigs.
 If needed, secure leaves with hot glue.
 A glittery bird ornament perched on a pinecone (and secured with wire) adds shimmer.

 An old sweater becomes a warm and welcoming wreath with a few snips.

 Cut sleeves from a sweater, and separate along seams.
 Stretch each sleeve tightly around a foam wreath form, securing in back with fern pins.
 Pink felt holly leaves, pinned to one side of the wreath, add holiday charm.
 Before pinning, pinch leaves to give them shape.
 Download our holly leaf pattern below.
 Matching hot-glued pom-poms become bunches of bright berries.